Inverse Problems Are Solvable on Real Number Signal Processing Hardware: Computability of the Reconstruction Map

 Hence, we can conclude that \eqref{eq:RealInvProb} is equivalent to the problem

 Now it is easy to deduce that the task is to minimize the polynomial $f: \R^{2N} \to \R$, $f(w,z)= \sum_{i=1}^N w_i+z_i$ on

-where $q,r_i,s_i: \R^{2N} \to \R$ are polynomials ($q$ describes the $\ell^2$-norm term whereas $r_i(w,z) = w_i, s_i(w,z)= z_i$ describe the non-negativity conditions).
+where $q,r_i,s_i: \R^{2N} \to \R$ are polynomials --- $q$ describes the $\ell_2$ norm term whereas $r_i(w,z) = w_i, s_i(w,z)= z_i$ describe the non-negativity conditions.
 Consequently,

-is a semi-algebraic set with a quantifier free description.
-Thus, we can apply the optimization algorithm, \Cref{alg:GlOp}, to minimize the polynomial $f$ on a semi-algebraic set and obtain a corresponding minimizer $(w^\ast,z^\ast) \in\R^{2N}$.
+is a semialgebraic set with a quantifier free description.
+Thus, we can apply the optimization algorithm, \Cref{alg:GlOp}, to minimize the polynomial $f$ on a semialgebraic set and obtain a corresponding minimizer $(w^\ast,z^\ast) \in\R^{2N}$.
 By construction, the difference $x^\ast = w^\ast - z^\ast$ is a minimizer of the original problem \eqref{eq:RealInvProb}.
 Thus, we can define a program for $\mathcal{B}$ which, on input $A \in \R^{m \times N}$, $y \in \R^m$, and $\varepsilon > 0$, yields the polynomials $q,r_i,s_i$ specified in \eqref{eq:pols}, uses \Cref{alg:GlOp} to obtain a minimizer $(w^\ast,z^\ast)$ of $f$, and finally outputs the solution $x^\ast = w^\ast - z^\ast$.
 This completes the proof. \end{proof}

-We immediately obtain the following theorem by applying \Cref{lemma:BSSReal}. \begin{Theorem} There exists a BSS-computable function $\tilde{\Xi}_{m,N} \in \mathcal{M}_{\Xi^\R_{m,N}}$. \end{Theorem} \begin{Remark} We can conclude that inverse problems described by $\Xi^\R_{m,N}$ are algorithmically solvable in the BSS model. \end{Remark} \begin{Remark} The special case for fixed $\varepsilon>0$ is included in \Cref{thm:BSSReal}, i.e., there exists a BSS-computable function $\tilde{\Xi}_{m,N,\varepsilon} \in \mathcal{M}_{\Xi^\R_{m,N,\varepsilon}}$.
-In contrast, we already know that every function in $\mathcal{M}_{\Xi^\R_{m,N,\varepsilon}}$ is not computable on a Turing machine \cite{Boche2022LimitsDL}.
-Hence, inverse problems described by $\Xi^\R_{m,N,\varepsilon}$ are algorithmically solvable on BSS machines but not on Turing machines. \end{Remark} \Cref{thm:BSSReal} implies that there exists an algorithm (in the BSS sense), which for every sampling operator $A$ and measurement $y$ yields a feasible reconstruction $x$.
+We immediately obtain the following theorem by applying \Cref{lemma:BSSReal}. \begin{Theorem} There exists a BSS-computable function $\Xi^s \in \mathcal{M}_{\Xi^\R_{\text{bp},m,N}}$. \end{Theorem} \begin{Remark} We can conclude that inverse problems described by $\Xi^\R_{\text{bp},m,N}$ are algorithmically solvable in the BSS model.
+The special case for fixed $\varepsilon>0$ is included in \Cref{thm:BSSReal}, i.e., there exists at least one BSS-computable function in $\mathcal{M}_{\Xi^\R_{\text{bp},m,N, \varepsilon}}$.
+In contrast, we already know that every function in $\mathcal{M}_{\Xi^\R_{\text{bp},m,N, \varepsilon}}$ is not computable on a Turing machine for $\varepsilon \in (0,1)$ \cite{Boche2022LimitsDL}.
+Hence, inverse problems via basis pursuit minimization \eqref{eq:sparseprob} are algorithmically solvable on BSS machines but not on Turing machines. \end{Remark} \Cref{thm:BSSReal} implies that there exists an algorithm (in the BSS sense), which for every sampling operator $A$ and measurement $y$ yields a feasible reconstruction $x$.
 However, we did not specify which reconstruction (of all feasible reconstruction) is found by the algorithm.
-This is though not a problem in practice as all feasible reconstructions are equally valid.
+This is not a problem in practice as all feasible reconstructions are equally valid.